 If you're still in the process of choosing a major, here are some valuable things to think about as you make this important choice:

-1. Interest and excitement
+1. Interest and Excitement

 This should be the first thing on the list that you consider.
 Do you have a real interest and excitement for the fields related to your major?
-Too often people pick majors without any reflection into what they'll do when they graduate (and whether they'll enjoy that profession).
+Too often people pick majors without any reflection on what they'll do when they graduate (and whether they'll enjoy that profession).

 Your career could be 40 years or more.
 Take the time to think about what you enjoy now and what you could potentially enjoy for decades to come.
 Do informational interviews with people who have interesting careers.
-Ask your professors what jobs their students have gone onto after graduation.
+Ask your professors what jobs their students have gone on to after graduation.
 Research companies and see what types of jobs are available in the city you want to live in.

-You will likely change careers multiple times, but starting out doing something that you really enjoy will help set you up for future success down the road.
+You'll likely change careers multiple times, but starting out doing something that you really enjoy will help set you up for future success down the road.

 Graduation is going to come faster than you can believe.
 Will you be struggling to find a job or will your major help set you up to easily find a job out of school?